gusavila92/java-android-websocket-client/README.md

 and Gradle will automatically generate the source files required to open the project in Eclipse.
 ## Minimum requirements
-This libary requires at minimum Java 1.6
+This libary requires at minimum Java 1.6 or Android 1.6 (API 4)

 ## License